danriti/tbone-counter-example/README.md

 }).singleton();
 ```

-When creating `timer`, we tell it TBone that this model depends on the `counter`
+When creating the `timer` model, we tell TBone that this model depends on the
+`counter` model by performing a `tbone.lookup` within the `calc` method.
+TBone
+now knows a dependency exists between the two models and handles all the
-model.
-Thus, anytime the `counter` model changes, the `calc` method will fire,
+heavy lifting for us.
+Thus, anytime the `counter` model changes, the
-and recalculate the attributes (seconds & minutes) for the `timer` model.
-Pretty
+`timer.calc` method will execute and the `timer` model attributes (seconds &
-neat, huh?
+minutes) will be recalculated.
+Pretty neat, huh?
 Well, let's see it in action!

 Just update your template to add the timer: